Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Hazelwood Park has 13 active public transport stops, all of which are bus stops.
-These stops are served by 8 different routes that together facilitate 512 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically residing just 175 meters from the nearest stop.
-As a predominantly residential zone, most Hazelwood Park inhabitants commute outward.
-Cars remain the primary mode of transportation, used by 89% of residents, while buses are utilized by 7%, and cycling accounts for 3%.
-On average, there are 1.4 vehicles per dwelling in the area.
+Hazelwood Park has 13 operational public transport stops, all of which are bus stops.
+These stops are served by 8 different routes, offering a total of 512 weekly passenger trips.
+The park's transport accessibility is rated as excellent, with residents typically located 175 meters from the nearest stop.
+In this predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport at 89%, followed by buses at 7% and cycling at 3%.
+On average, there are 1.4 vehicles per dwelling.

-According to the 2021 Census, 18.9% of Hazelwood Park residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 73 trips per day, equating to around 39 weekly trips per individual stop.
+According to the 2021 Census, 18.9% of residents work from home, potentially due to COVID-19 conditions.
+The service frequency averages 73 trips per day across all routes, equating to approximately 39 weekly trips per stop.

 Frequently Asked Questions - Transport